 The hepatitis B virus is also approximately 5-10 times more infectious than hepatitis C, and far more stable.
-It can survive – and remain highly contagious – on surfaces outside of the body for up to 7 days if it is not properly cleaned with a disinfectant or a simple bleach solution.
+It can survive – and remain highly contagious – on surfaces outside of the body for at least seven days if it is not properly cleaned with a disinfectant or a simple bleach solution.
 A new study suggests that the hepatitis B virus has the ability to survive in extreme temperatures, whereas the hepatitis C virus has been known to survive outside of the body for a short period of time on room-temperature surfaces.
 However, more research will need to be done on the topic.

 Another major difference between the two forms of hepatitis is how the virus attacks a cell.
 The hepatitis C virus operates like other viruses; it enters a healthy cell and produces copies of itself that